Understanding TDS Deductions: Can Employees Under Section 194C Get a Salary Certificate?

 manojbatra

-TDS u/s 194C can be deducted 2% in case a contractor or 1% in case a sub-contractor.
-In this case no salary slip can be given.
-Only TDS certificate can be given.
+TDS of an employee can be deducted under section 192B.
+TDS under section 194C can be deducted at 2% in the case of a contractor or 1% in the case of a sub-contractor.
+In this scenario, no salary slip can be provided; only a TDS certificate can be given.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute